 It’s the only country in South America with coastlines on both the Atlantic and Pacific oceans, a feature that allows for a remarkable natural variety, as well as different climates

 Cultural Heritage Sites, another welcoming aspect of Colombia

 The most welcoming place on Earth, is currently home to eight sites that have been listed as part of the World Cultural Heritage by UNESCO.
 These include the walled city, fortresses and monuments of Cartagena de Indias, the Los Katíos Natural National Park, the Historical Center of Mompox, and the Coffee Cultural Landscape, among others.

 Visiting and exploring these places will certainly make you want to stay in their incredibly atmosphere.
 And if you do decide to extend your visit (perhaps indefinitely), Colombian cities like Medellin have an ideal quality of life that partners with a very appealing cost of living.
 This was highlighted by Forbes, which ranked Colombia among the top ten ideal countries for retirement.

 This country doesn’t just have historic sites, but also great traditions that have been declared Intangible Cultural Heritage.
 Some of them are part of the most important Colombian festivals, such as the Blacks and Whites Carnival in Pasto, the world-famous Carnival of Barranquilla, and the marimba music and the traditional songs of the South Pacific that can be enjoyed in the Petronio Álvarez Festival.

-This is Colombia, the most welcoming country in the world.
+This is Colombia, the most welcoming place on Earth.
 Where happy people want to share the very best their country has to offer with all of those who visit.
 Come and find out just how much Colombians will make you feel at home!